urbit/old-urbit.org/_posts/doc/2013-08-22-Chapter-5-types.markdown

 ---
 layout: post
 category: doc
-title: Chapter 5 &#58; Hoon's Moronic Type System
+title: Chapter 5 &#58; Hoon's moronic type system
 ---

 No, we're quite serious about this word _moronic_.
 (Since you